Doom: The Dark Ages: Release

 In September 2020, following Doom Eternals launch, Microsoft entered an agreement to acquire Bethesda's parent company, ZeniMax Media, for $7.5 billion, gaining ownership over all of Bethesda's associated development teams and franchises, including id Software and the Doom license, now as part of Microsoft Gaming.
 Doom: The Dark Ages was announced at Microsoft's Xbox Games Showcase event on June 9, 2024, where it was confirmed for release on Windows and Xbox Series X/S in 2025.
 Following the presentation, a PlayStation 5 version was announced as launching day and date with the other platforms.
 On the decision to not pursue exclusivity, Phil Spencer explained that the Doom series' history on other platforms made it a series he felt "everyone deserves to play."

 Doom: The Dark Ages was launched on May 15, 2025, though it provided an advanced access period to pre-order purchasers.
 Buyers of a GeForce 50 series graphics card of the RTX 5070 and above models were able to receive a free copy of Doom: The Dark Ages until May 21, 2025.
 In addition, Asus partnered with Bethesda Softworks and id Software to offer a limited edition RTX 5080 ROG Astral graphics card in a Doom: The Dark Ages design.
+An expansion, titled Revelations, was released on July 7, 2026.

 Reception

 Doom: The Dark Ages received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
-OpenCritic determined that 96% of critics recommended it.
+OpenCritic determined that 95% of critics recommended it.

 Reviewers praised the innovative combat mechanics and atmospheric setting.
 Mitchell Saltzman of IGN wrote that while it "may strip away the mobility focus of Doom Eternal", it "replaces it with a very weighty and powerful style of play that is different from anything the series has done before, and still immensely satisfying in its own way".
 Marcus Stewart from Game Informer described it as "modern Doom executed better than ever", and highlighting the "bloody, challenging, and strategic thrill ride" that tested his skills and kept him engaged.
 Alessandro Barbosa of GameSpot said it "reinvents and reins in with equal measure, taking the series in a bold new direction without straying from its captivating roots".
 Morgan Park of PC Gamer called it "indulgent and deliciously violent, but surprisingly safe".

 Jade King from TheGamer criticized The Dark Ages as "the weakest entry in a fantastic trilogy", stating that despite its additions to combat and exploration, she would prefer an experience that took more risks and sought to reinvent what it means to play a Doom game.
 Vulture wrote that The Dark Ages just "feels recursive", suggesting that despite its attempts at innovation, it remains too tethered to its predecessors without expanding the vocabulary of its violence.
 The Washington Post found that while it introduces a refined first-person action gameplay with a shield-based combat system, it suffers from the absence of signature "glory kills" and a less impactful score.